modelia/secure-mde-workshop/_pages/01_call.md

 At least one author of each accepted paper must register for the event and participate fully in the workshop.
-All submissions will be formally evaluated by three reviewers; All accepted papers will be published digitally in the STAF'18 Workshop Post-Proceedings published with Springer LNCS.
+All submissions will be formally evaluated by three reviewers; All accepted papers will be published digitally in the STAF'18 Workshop Post-Proceedings published with Springer <a href="http://www.springer.com/comp/lncs/authors.html">LNCS</a>.

 ### Important Dates

-TBD
+* Abstract submission: April 13, 2018
+* Submission deadline: April 20, 2018
+* Notification: May 25, 2018
+* Camera Ready: June 10, 2018
+* Workshop: June 25, 2018